Last updated: June 15, 2026

 - Using MNbenefits for health coverage instead of MNsure.

-- Waiting for Section 8 when you have an eviction deadline now.
+- Waiting for a voucher list when you have an eviction deadline now.

 - Missing a county or Tribal Nation interview after applying online.